PACER-PHII/PacerDocs/docs/source/index.rst

 For users, You can review the :doc:`client` section and :doc: `server` section for a detailed breakdown of services within each components
-For developers, direct installation instructions can be found in the :ref:`client installation<Client Installation Instructions>` and :ref:`server installation<Server Installation Instructions>` page.
+For developers, direct installation instructions can be found in the :ref:`Client Installation Instructions<client installation>` and :ref:`Server Installation Instructions<server installation>` page.

 .. note::